Little Vintage Baking

 • Keep mixing on low and add the salt, vanilla and maple extract, if using.
 Mix until everything is fully incorporated.
 The buttercream is ready when it is smooth, satiny and creamy.

-• Top the cupcakes with maple buttercream and top with a bacon bits and fresh blueberries.
+• Top the cupcakes with maple buttercream, a drizzle of maple and top with bacon bits.

 Tried this recipe?Let us know how it was!